Hudson College: Lower School

-At the Lower School level (Junior Kindergarten through Grade 8), students are engaged in a rigorous academic program with Saxon Math, Language Arts, Science and other subjects over a recurring eight-day schedule.
+At the Lower School level (Junior Kindergarten through Grade 8), students are engaged in a rigorous academic program with Saxon Math, Language Arts, Science, and other subjects over a recurring eight-day schedule.
 The Junior and Senior Kindergarten full-day programs are inspired by the methodologies of the Reggio Emilia teaching philosophy.
 This pedagogy encourages children to explore, investigate and grow.
 The Reggio Emilia approach to teaching originated in Northern Italy and is founded on the belief that children's curiosity about their world, as well as their innate sense of creativity, should guide their learning.

 Lower School students may participate in many different extra-curricular clubs and activities throughout the course of a school year.
 Students from JK to Grade 4 participate in two co-curricular programs within the school year: an instructional skating program, followed by an instructional swimming program.
 Students receive level certifications through the official CanSkate and Ultra Swim accreditation programs.
 There are also camp trips to the Muskoka area, end-of-year visits to Quebec City and Ottawa, and other field trips during the course of the year such as a ski trip to Blue Mountain.

 The Middle School Preparatory Program (Grades 6–8) teaches students executive functioning skills such as time management, organization and study habits, as well as critical thinking and test-taking skills to prepare students for entry to High School.

 Upper School

 At the Upper School level (Grades 9 through 12), Hudson College uses the standard Ontario curriculum to prepare students for university placement.
 They will receive the Ontario Secondary School Diploma upon completing their full range of school credits.

-Students follow a flexible three-semester curriculum starting in Grade 9.
+Students follow a semi-flexible three-semester curriculum starting in Grade 9.
 The Fall semester begins in September and ends in December, where students enroll in up to four courses.
-The Winter semester begins during January and ends within April, where students again may enroll in up to four courses.
+The Winter semester begins during January and ends within April, where students again may enroll in up to three courses.
 The Spring semester takes place between May and June, where students may enroll in up to two courses.

 Beginning in Grade 8, all students and staff are part of a House System, with each House representing a major geographical area of Canada.
 The Houses include The Maritimes (Crimson Red), The Great Lakes (Royal Blue), The Prairies (Kelly Green), and The Rockies (Purple).
 Each House competes for the year-end awarding of the Discovery Trophy.

 The Upper School offers a variety of clubs and activities as well as excursions within the province and internationally.

 Upper School students may also take part in the Duke of Edinburgh program.